eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 In order for any contributions to RDF4J to be accepted, you MUST do the following things:

+### Sign the Eclipse Contributor Agreement
-1. Digitally sign the [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php).
+You must digitally sign the [Eclipse Contributor Agreement (ECA)](https://www.eclipse.org/legal/ECA.php).
 You can do this as follows:

 * If you haven't done so already, [register an Eclipse account](https://dev.eclipse.org/site_login/createaccount.php).
 Use the same email address when you register for the account that you intend to use on Git commit records.
 * Log into the [Eclipse projects forge](http://www.eclipse.org/contribute/cla); click on the "Eclipse Contributor Agreement" tab; and complete the form.
 See the [ECA FAQ](https://www.eclipse.org/legal/ecafaq.php) for more info.

+### Link your Github and Eclipse accounts

-2. Add your github username in your [Eclipse account settings](https://dev.eclipse.org/site_login/#open_tab_accountsettings).
+Add your github username in your [Eclipse account settings](https://dev.eclipse.org/site_login/#open_tab_accountsettings).

-3. "Sign-off" your commits
+### Sign-off every commit

 Every commit you make in your patch or pull request MUST be "signed off".
 You do this by adding the `-s` flag when you make the commit(s).

 ## Creating your contribution